 - Profibus DP module (Slot 0)-Used to connect the controller to a Profibus DP (decentralized peripherals) network.
 Profibus DP is used to operate sensors and actuators with a centralized controller in production (factory) automation applications. - Modbus RS232/RS485 module (Slot 0)-Used to connect the controller to a Modbus RS232/RS485 network. - 4-20 mA output module (Slot 1)-Used for analog signaling or to control other external devices.
 Note: Only one 4-20mA output module can be installed. - EtherNet/IP module (Slot 2)-The controller can connect to a PLC through Industrial Ethernet Protocol including a EtherNet/IP solution.
 Line, Star and Ring topologies are available. - PROFINET module (Slot 2)-The controller can connect to a PLC through the Industrial Ethernet Protocol, which includes a PROFINET solution.
-Line, Star and Ring topologies are available. - 4-20 mA input module (Slot 3 or 4)-Lets the controller accept one analog input (0-20 mA or 4-20 mA) from an external device. - pH/ORP and conductivity modules (Slot 3 or 4)-Lets the controller accept measurements from one pH, ORP or conductivity analog sensor. - Amperometry module (Slot 3)-Lets the controller accept measurements from the dissolved oxygen sensor of the 2582sc analyzer.
+Line, Star and Ring topologies are available. - 4-20 mA input module (Slot 3 or 4)-Lets the controller accept one analog input (0-20 mA or 4-20 mA) from an external device. - pH/ORP and conductivity modules (Slot 3 or 4)-Lets the controller accept measurements from one pH, ORP or conductivity analog sensor. - Amperometry module (Slot 3)-Lets the controller accept measurements from the dissolved oxygen sensor of the 2582sc analyzer or the electrodes for the oxygen scavenger application used in the 2586sc analyzer.